-Rub some mustard all over the top of the prime rib and then apply the pecan and herb topping, the mustard will help the topping stick.
-Place a digital probe thermometer into the deepest part of the prime rib and cook in the oven for 2-2.5 hours, or until the internal temperature reaches 120 F for medium-rare.
+Rub some mustard all over the top of the prime rib and then apply the pecan and herb topping – the mustard will help the topping stick.
+Place a digital probe thermometer into the deepest part of the prime rib and cook in the oven for 2-2.5 hours or until the internal temperature reaches 120 degrees F for medium-rare.

 How Long to Cook A Prime Rib?

 A prime rib roast will take about 20 minutes per pound.
-But, you want to be sure to use a digital probe thermometer and pull the roast 10 degrees before it reaches your desired cooking temperature.
-There is something called carry-over cooking.
+But you want to be sure to use a digital probe thermometer and pull the roast 10 degrees before it reaches your desired cooking temperature.
+This is something called carry-over cooking.
 After you take a prime rib out of the oven, the heat inside is still very hot, so it will keep cooking and the temperature will rise another 10 degrees.
-If you pull the prime rib at 120 F, it will carry over to 130 F, which is perfectly medium-rare.
+If you pull the prime rib at 120 degres F, it will carry over to 130 degrees F which is perfectly medium-rare.

 How To Make Horseradish Cream Sauce For Prime Rib